jpdieter/InventoryManager/README.md

 ## Overview

-Inventory Manager is a web application designed to help users manage their inventory efficiently.
-It provides functionalities for adding, updating, and deleting products from the inventory, as well as viewing detailed information about each product.
+Inventory Manager is a web application designed for efficient inventory management, offering features for adding, updating, and deleting products, as well as detailed product information and robust search capabilities.

 ## Features

 - **Product Management:** Add, update, and delete products from the inventory.
 - **Detailed Product Information:** View detailed information about each product, including name, description, price, quantity, and SKU.
+- **Search Functionality:** Easily locate products by searching through product names or descriptions, providing users with a convenient way to find what they need.
 - **Responsive Design:** The app is built with a responsive design, ensuring a seamless experience across various devices and screen sizes.

 ## Technologies Used

-- **Frontend:**
-  - React
-  - Bootstrap

-- **Backend:**
-  - Node.js
-  - Express.js

-- **Database:**
+- **Frontend**: React, Bootstrap.
+- **Backend**: Node.js, Express.js for server-side logic and Passport.js for authentication middleware.
-  - PostgreSQL
+- **Database**: PostgreSQL.
+- **Version Control**: Git for version control, with GitHub for repository hosting.
+- **Deployment**: Deployment on Render.

 ## Installation